-In this section we are looking at therapies which can be used both in the early years, and most importantly, at any stage throughout a person’s lifetime.
+The following therapies may be used in the early years as part of intensive programs, and at any stage throughout a person’s lifetime.

-The advent of the NDIS means that each individual’s needs can be addressed, and these therapies can form part of tailor made funding packages to help support their needs and goals.
+Fortunately, the advent of the NDIS and its whole-of-life approach means that more people can now access these therapies as part of their individualised funding packages, to help support their needs and goals.

 Speech and language therapy

-Communication impairments are one of the core elements of a diagnosis of autism spectrum disorder.
-An individual’s issues with communication of all sorts can severely impact how they interact with the world.
+Communication impairments are one of the core distinguishing features of autism spectrum disorder, and can severely impact how a person interacts with the world.

-When a child is first diagnosed with ASD, many families do not fully grasp that communication is much more than being able to understand and use spoken language.
-Communication begins with non-verbal communication, babies learn to shake their head for ‘no’ and nod for ‘yes’ very early.
+When a child is first diagnosed with ASD, many families do not at first grasp that communication is much more than being able to understand and use the spoken word.
+Communication begins with non-verbal communication — babies learn to shake their head for ‘no’ and nod for ‘yes’ very early in life.

-Also joint attention and sharing experiences through looks and gestures are key parts of early communication.
-These skills are often absent or reduced in young children with autism but can be taught too.
+Joint attention and sharing experiences through looks and gestures (such as pointing) are the foundations of early communication.
+These skills are often absent or reduced in young children with autism but can be taught.

-Most children on the spectrum will learn to talk, but how well they can understand and use spoken language can vary considerably from one person to the next.
+Most children on the autism spectrum will learn to talk, but the ability to understand and use spoken language can vary considerably from one person to the next.

-In the school years, a speech pathologist may help your child with their written English work as well as with the more complex language and communication skills.
+In the school years, a speech pathologist may help your child with their written English work as well as assisting with the more complex language and communication skills.
 Small changes in a person’s communication ability, no matter their age, can mean huge improvements to family life.

 Augmentative and Alternative Communication

 Speech pathologists may introduce systems of communication that assist or replace spoken language.
-Typically these start with pictures of photographs, the best known being PECS, Picture Exchange Communication System and more recently apps like Proloquo2Go
+Typically, these start with photographs or picture communication symbols, the best known being PECS, (Picture Exchange Communication System) and more recently, apps like Proloquo2Go.

-Signing is often used with very young children.
-It is not an alternative to speech, but in fact aims to act as a motivation, and can certainly help with overall communication.
+Hand signing is often used with very young children to augment and promote the development of speech.
 For adults who do not use speech, signing can remain helpful.

-Speech generating devices are now used commonly.
-There are devices which generate speech plus now also apps which work on tablets and phones.
-Again these can encourage spoken language, a fact which often surprises parents.
+Speech generating devices are now in common use.
+There are standalone devices which generate speech, as well as apps for tablets and phones.
+Again, use of these can encourage spoken language, a fact which often surprises parents.

 - Gross motor skills, like running, riding a bike and catching balls

-- Fine motor skills like drawing and cutting, using a fork and knife
+- Fine motor skills like handwriting, using scissors or a knife and fork

-Video self modelling is when children are filmed doing activities and the non-successful parts are edited out.
+Video self-modelling is when children are filmed doing activities and the non-successful parts are edited out.
 They are then shown the videos of their successful interactions or abilities.
-This can also be a highly effective teaching method.
-Again there are many videos about this on Youtube.
+It can be used to improve social skills, sports skills, play skills and even gross motor activities.

 As children enter the school years, having a psychologist to work with can be very beneficial.
 Psychologists can assist with social skills training and coping skills for regulating emotions.
-Ideally, a family can build a relationship with a clinician before any difficulties occur and indeed use the psychologist to prevent problems arising.
+Ideally, a family can build a relationship with a therapist before any difficulties occur.

-Sadly school life can be difficult for many children and teenagers and they may need assistance from a psychologist to navigate their difficulties.
+Sadly, school life can be difficult for many children and teenagers and they may need assistance from a psychologist to navigate their difficulties.
 Psychologists can also consult with schools and teachers to put in place strategies to assist their students on the spectrum.

-As young people with ASD enter puberty and the teenage years it is very common for families to have issues.
-This is common for all children, many issues our kids have are typical teenage issues really, not specific to their autism.
-Having an experienced psychologist to talk to can be invaluable for both parents, children and siblings.
+As young people with ASD enter puberty and the teenage years, it is very common for families to face challenges, some of these typical teen issues, others relating to autism.
+Having an experienced psychologist to talk to can be invaluable for parents, children and siblings.

 CBT, Cognitive Behaviour Therapy